Sales and Solicitation

 Each residence hall and apartment has a designated public posting area where advertising materials may be displayed.
 Front desk staff can confirm these individual locations.
 Bring your own push pins/staplers to post materials.

 Front desk staff maintain an updated list of newspaper subscribers and are responsible for proper distribution to residents.
 Shortages and other inquiries must be handled directly between the subscriber and newspaper.

 Wooden newspaper stands/bins are located in the lobbies and are available on a first-come, first-served basis (not assigned or reserved).
 Publications must fit in stands/bins, and outdated newspapers/publications must be removed in a timely manner.

 Use of Residence Hall Rooms

-As stated in the Residence Hall Contract, the residence halls and adjacent grounds are for the use of student residents and University guests only.
+As stated in the Residence Hall Contract, the residence halls and adjacent grounds are for the use of student residents only.
 Residence hall rooms may not be used for commercial or business purposes.